 - Make sure your hair is clean of any impurities and pat dry.
 Shampoo your hair 12 hours before and avoid going out that day.

 - Apply the base color to the nape of the neck and cover the whole hair with the lightener.
-Keep it for an hour and wash.
+Keep it for an hour and wash it.

-- You can choose to apply the lighter shade first if you want denser look.
-Otherwise apply darker shade first.
+- You can choose to apply the lighter shade first if you want a denser look.
+Otherwise, apply a darker shade first.

 - Keep it for an hour or two, and wash it.